 - The Medical Leave begins the term following the student's last term in attendance and may be granted retroactively based on the student's personal situation.

 - A written letter together with medical documentation is required.
 Information concerning Leaves of Absence may be obtained from the Office of the Registrar.

-Matriculated students who have not enrolled in classes at Cal Poly for two consecutive quarters (excluding summer term) or have not been on an approved leave of absence will be discontinued and will be required to file an application for readmission.
+Matriculated students who have not enrolled in classes at Cal Poly for three consecutive quarters (excluding summer term) or have not been on an approved leave of absence will be discontinued and will be required to file an application for readmission.
 The application fee must accompany the application for readmission.
 See the Admission section for application deadlines for returning students.

 |IF YOU HAVE NOT ATTENDED ANY OF THESE CONSECUTIVE QUARTERS:||THEN THE NEXT QUARTER YOU HAVE TO ATTEND TO AVOID DISCONTINUATION IS:|

 |Spring, Summer, Fall||Winter|

 Fully matriculated students enrolled at any CSU campus have access to courses at other CSU campuses on a space available basis unless those campuses/programs are impacted.
 This access is offered without students being required to be admitted formally to the host campus and sometimes without paying additional fees.
 Students should consult their home campus academic advisors to determine how such courses may apply to their specific degree programs before enrolling at the host campus.

 There are two programs for enrollment within the CSU and one for enrollment between CSU and the University of California or California community colleges.
 Additional information about these programs is available from the Office of the Registrar, Admin.
 222.